-1.2.2.3 Uncertainties in decision making
+1.3.2.3 Uncertainties in decision making

-- 3 Decision makers develop and implement policy in the face of many uncertainties (Rosenzweig and - 4 Neofotis 2013; Anav et al. 2013; Ciais et al. 2013a; Stocker et al. 2013b; see Section 7.5).In context of - 5 climate change, the term deep uncertainty is frequently used to denote situations in which either the - 6 analysis of a situation is inconclusive, or parties to a decision cannot agree on a number of criteria that - would help to rank model results in terms of likelihood (e.g., Hallegatte and Mach 2016; Maier et al. - 8 2016) (see Section 7.1, 7.5, and Supplementary Material Table SM.
-1.2).
-However, existing uncertainty - 9 does not support societal and political inaction. - 10 The many ways of dealing with uncertainty in decision making can be summarised by two decision - approaches: (economic) cost-benefit analyses, and the precautionary approach.
+- 3 Decision makers develop and implement policy in the face of many uncertainties (Rosenzweig and Neofotis - 4 2013; Anav et al. 2013; Ciais et al. 2013a; Stocker et al. 2013b; see Section 7.6).
+In context of climate - 5 change, the term deep uncertainty is frequently used to denote situations in which either the analysis of a - 6 situation is inconclusive, or parties to a decision cannot agree on a number of criteria that would help to - 7 rank model results in terms of likelihood (e.g., Hallegatte and Mach 2016; Maier et al. 2016) (see Section - 8 7.2, 7.6, and Supplementary Material 1.SM.2).
+However, existing uncertainty does not support societal and - 9 political inaction. - 10 The many ways of dealing with uncertainty in decision making can be summarised by two decision - approaches: (economic) cost-benefit analyses, and the precautionary approach.
 A typical variant of cost - benefit analysis is the minimisation of negative consequences.
 This approach needs reliable probability - estimates (Gleckler et al. 2016; Parker 2013) and tends to focus on the short-term.
-The precautionary - approach does not take account of probability estimates (cf. Raffensperger and Tickner 1999), but instead - focuses on avoiding the worst outcome (Gardiner 2006). - 16 Between these two extremes, various decision approaches seek to address uncertainties in a more - 17 reflective manner that avoids the limitations of cost-benefit analysis and the precautionary approach. - 18 Climate-informed decision analysis combines various approaches to explore options and the - vulnerabilities and sensitivities of certain decisions.
-Such an approach includes stakeholder involvement - 20 (e.g., elicitation methods), and can be combined with, for example, analysis of climate or land-use change - 21 modelling (Hallegatte and Rentschler 2015; Luedeling and Shepherd 2016). - 22 Flexibility is facilitated by political decisions that are not set in stone and can change over time (Walker et - 23 al. 2013; Hallegatte and Rentschler 2015).
-Generally, within the research community that investigates - deep uncertainty a paradigm is emerging that requires to develop a strategic vision of the long- or mid- - 25 term future, while committing to short-term actions and establishing a framework to guide future actions - 26 including revisions and flexible adjustment of decisions (Haasnoot 2013; see Section 7.5).
+The precautionary - approach does not take account of probability estimates (cf. Raffensperger and Tickner 1999), but instead - 15 focuses on avoiding the worst outcome (Gardiner 2006). - 16 Between these two extremes, various decision approaches seek to address uncertainties in a more reflective - manner that avoids the limitations of cost-benefit analysis and the precautionary approach.
+Climate- - 18 informed decision analysis combines various approaches to explore options and the vulnerabilities and - sensitivities of certain decisions.
+Such an approach includes stakeholder involvement (e.g., elicitation - 20 methods), and can be combined with, for example, analysis of climate or land-use change modelling - 21 (Hallegatte and Rentschler 2015; Luedeling and Shepherd 2016). - 22 Flexibility is facilitated by political decisions that are not set in stone and can change over time (Walker et - 23 al. 2013; Hallegatte and Rentschler 2015).
+Generally, within the research community that investigates deep - 24 uncertainty a paradigm is emerging that requires to develop a strategic vision of the long- or mid-term

-1.3 Response options to the key challenges
+- 1 future, while committing to short-term actions and establishing a framework to guide future actions - 2 including revisions and flexible adjustment of decisions (Haasnoot 2013; see Section 7.6).

-- A number of response options underpin solutions to the challenges arising from GHG emissions from - 29 land, and the loss of productivity arising from degradation and desertification.
-These options are
+1.4 Response options to the key challenges

-1 discussed in Sections 2.5, 6.2 and rely on a) land management, b) value chain management and c) risk 2 management (see Table 1.2).
-None of these response options are mutually exclusive, and it is their 3 combination in a regionally, context-specific manner that is most likely to achieve co-benefits between 4 climate change mitigation, adaptation and other environmental challenges in a cost-effective way 5 (Griscom et al. 2017; Kok et al. 2018).
-Sustainable solutions affecting both demand and supply are 6 expected to yield most co-benefits if these rely not only on the carbon footprint, but are extended to other 7 vital ecosystems such as water, nutrients and biodiversity footprints (van Noordwijk and Brussaard 2014; 8 Cremasch 2016).
-As an entry-point to the discussion in Chapter 6, we introduce here a selected number of 9 examples that cut across climate change mitigation, food security, desertification, and degradation issues, 10 including potential trade-offs and co-benefits.
+- 4 A number of response options underpin solutions to the challenges arising from GHG emissions from land, - 5 and the loss of productivity arising from degradation and desertification.
+These options are discussed in - 6 Sections 2.6, 6.3 and rely on a) land management, b) value chain management and c) risk management (see - 7 Table 1.2).
+None of these response options are mutually exclusive, and it is their combination in a - 8 regionally, context-specific manner that is most likely to achieve co-benefits between climate change - 9 mitigation, adaptation and other environmental challenges in a cost-effective way (Griscom et al. 2017; - 10 Kok et al. 2018).
+Sustainable solutions affecting both demand and supply are expected to yield most co- - benefits if these rely not only on the carbon footprint, but are extended to other vital ecosystems such as - water, nutrients and biodiversity footprints (van Noordwijk and Brussaard 2014; Cremasch 2016).
+As an - entry-point to the discussion in Chapter 6, we introduce here a selected number of examples that cut across - climate change mitigation, food security, desertification, and degradation issues, including potential trade- - offs and co-benefits.